Hydronic Heating Melbourne

 Radiators are selected according to the output you require

-Underfloor slab heating is one of the oldest types of central heating.
-A modern slab heating system works by circulating warm water through pipes laid in loops and embedded in the concrete slab or screed laid on top of the slab.
-The surface area gently radiates heat upwards and evenly into the room.
-Virtually any type of floor covering, such as tiles, stone, marble and specified timber floors can be used.
+Hydronic underfloor slab heating is one of the oldest – and highest regarded – methods of central heating.
+It works by circulating warm water through a series of pipes laid out in loops, embedded in a concrete slab.
+The surface area gently radiates heat upwards into the room.
+It works for just about any type of floor covering including tiles, stone and marble – specific timber flooring can be used.

 - Benefits of underfloor slab heating